josephxbrick/documentorganizer/README.md

 The image below shows two mobile mockups, where each mockup has been grouped with its associated callout markers.
 Note the order of the numbering.
 (Section numbering is not used in this example.)

 <img src="/readme_images/multiMockupExample.png" width="600">

+## Recent updates November 28, 2021

+### Added Artboard spacing adjustments

+The plugin will now automatically set uniform horizontal and vertical spacing between artboards, if desired.

+It is also much more tolerant of sloppy grid arrangement, so no need to have the tops of all artboards in a row precisely aligned.

+### Fixed callout ordering bug when using grouped callouts

+Grouping callouts markers in an artboard affects the numbering order.
+This is useful when you have, say, 3 mobile wires on a single page, arranged left to right.
+Grouping the callouts with their corresponding mockups will cause the numbering order to start with the leftmost group, and procede in-turn throught the groups to the right.
+See more details [here](https://github.com/josephxbrick/documentorganizer/blob/master/README.md#numbering-callouts-in-group-order).

+Somewhere along the line, the Sketch folks made a change that broke this feature.
+It's now working again.